Eastern Plains Rural Emergency Care Conference

 • Transfer and escalation pathways

-• Burn assessment and TBSA calculation
+• Burn assessment and TBSA calculations

-• Airway considerations in burn patients
+• Airway considerations

 • Burn center transfer criteria